Adoration / Devotional Prayer

 Join us as we gather with one another, to hear the Word of God and to worship the Lord in the presence of the Blessed Sacrament.
 Every month we will try to utilize different formats, employing different forms of music in a manner that reflects the liturgical seasons.

-Where: Christ the King Chapel, first floor of Wemple Building (King’s University College)
+Where: Christ the King Chapel, first floor of Wemple Hall (King’s University College)

 For more information please contact email@example.com.